Michael-Stokoe/laravel-tokenable/README.md

 // return ex: 4bfc264da5337994341981a2
 ```

-## Get the API Token related to the record
+## Get the API Tokens related to the record

 Normally you'd find an API key by looking up users like: